 Our initial use case is program understanding: Most software is developed by teams of engineers, not a single individual working alone.
 A software product is rarely developed once and for all with no bug fixes or features added after original deployment.
 Original team members leave the company or the project and new members join.
 Thus most engineers need to understand code originally written by other persons, indeed studies have found that engineers spend more of their time trying to understand unfamiliar code than creating or modifying code.
 The engineer might not know what a piece of code is supposed to do, how it works, how it is supposed to work, how to fix it to make it work; documentation might be poor, outdated, or non-existent, and knowledgeable co-workers are not always available.
 We hypothesize that showing developers code that behaves similarly to the code at hand may be helpful, particularly if the similar code is better documented, better structured or simply easier to understand.

-This project is seeking to admit and fund a new PhD student.
-We are also recruiting MS and undergraduate students for independent study projects.
-Students should be interested in program understanding, program analysis, compilers and language runtime environments, software testing and machine learning, possibly also security since we may apply to behavioral similarities to vulnerability detection and identifying malware.
+We are seeking undergraduate and MS project students interested in program understanding, program analysis, compilers and language runtime environments, software testing and machine learning.
+Possibly also security since we may apply to behavioral similarities to vulnerability detection and identifying malware.

 Contact: Professor Gail Kaiser, email@example.com.
 Please put “saber” in the subject of your email.